AnaHowellsFerreira/ai_devtools_homework/CONTRIBUTING.md

 Before considering a week's project complete, ensure:

 - [ ] Project runs successfully (`npm start` or equivalent)
-- [ ] README.md exists with clear documentation
+- [ ] README.md exists with clear documentation (for both exercise and homework)
+- [ ] Week overview README.md exists at `weekX/README.md`
 - [ ] Dependencies are listed in package.json
 - [ ] Project-specific .env files are in the project directory (not root)
-- [ ] Main repository README.md is updated with project link and description
+- [ ] Main repository README.md is updated with project links
 - [ ] Code is committed with meaningful commit messages

 ## 📚 Documentation Standards